girlguidinghertfordshire/ggherts/_events/2023-12-03-mince-pie-social-walk.md

     location:
         - 'Hertfordshire, North'
 ---
+Open to all ages and sections.
+Girlguiding members as well as their friends and families.

+Come along as a family (and bring your siblings), or as a unit if you wish.
+The more the merrier!

-Starting at Hertfordshire Guide Centre (HGC) in Cottered at 11.30am on Sunday 3 December join us for a short figure of 8 walk following pavements, footpaths and grass verges spotting local landmarks on the [Cottered Photo Trail](/about-us/county-centre/local-area/#cottered-village-photo-trail).
-This relaxing Sunday walk is for all sections and their families to enjoy and will be topped off with seasonal refreshments.
+Starting at Hertfordshire Guide Centre (HGC) in Cottered at 11.30am on Sunday 3 December join us for either a short figure of 8 walk following pavements, footpaths and grass verges spotting local landmarks on the [Cottered Photo Trail](/about-us/county-centre/local-area/#cottered-village-photo-trail).
+Alternatively, there will also be a county walk option across fields and woodland.

+These relaxing Sunday walks are for all ages to enjoy, with or without leaders, and will be topped off with seasonal refreshments.

 Expected finish time of 2.30pm.

 To book, email <walking@girlguidinghertfordshire.org.uk>